GaloisInc/argo/docs/SAW.rst

 ``return val``
-  An optional Crucible Setup value specifying the expected return value of the function being verified.
+  An optional :ref:`Crucible Setup value<setup-values>` specifying the expected return value of the function being verified.

 .. _proof-scripts: